AnyBody/tutorials/A_Getting_started/lesson3.md

 :align: center
 ```

-**Navigate to the "Right.Leg.JointReactionForce" folder
+**👉 Now** navigate to the "Right.Leg.JointReactionForce" folder
-by expanding the tree view like this**:
+by expanding the tree view like this:

 ```{image} _static/lesson3/image6.png
 :alt: Model tree forces